-Sometimes you go through periods of reflection and in this case also rumination.
+Sometimes you naturally go through periods of reflection and in this case also rumination.
 What I’ve been ruminating on this week is the effect that pregnancy, birth, and becoming a mother had on me.

 But that’s just it: a few things have brought it all back to me about how I didn’t enjoy pregnancy, I didn’t enjoy giving birth, and I didn’t enjoy much at all even once his little fab face arrived safely.
+Becoming a mother just wasn’t what I was led to believe it’d be like.

 I met up with a friend this week; friend of the family, that sort of thing.
 She’s expecting her first baby and I’m over the moon for her.
 I asked a billion and one questions and enjoyed letting her chat away.